celicom11/SokoBoy/README.md

 Sokoboy has the same/single (!) loop for all BFS, DFS and AStar searches.
 The difference of how to pick the next stage/node to process are provided by the hidden implementation of the abstract IStageQueue interface.
 Internally, an STL's deque is used for BFS, the priority_queue for the AStar and the vector/stack for the DFS.
 Recalculation of the stage’s weight (estimated distance to the solution) is done for AStar/DFS when node is pushed into the container.
 Another important note is that Sokoboy searches only for min-pushes optimized solution, **not min-moves!**.
 So, for every stage it searches for all reachable cells (aka Corral0), where the robot can push anything.
 ### Static Deadlocks
 At the beginning, I tried to find/prepare a decent database of all possible (at least) 4x4 size Deadlocks before realizing it would be rather too big and checking every stage against it would noticeably slow down the searching.
-So, for the Sokoboy, I’ve ended up with:
-1. Pre-encoding 2x3 static deadlocks
-2. Quick run-time check of the 3x3 deadlock based on the known 2x3 deadlocks.
-3. Check against "dead" PI-Corrals which are detected/saved dynamically (see below).
+Next attempt was to use pre-calculated 3x3 static deadlocks on top of 2x3 deadlock tables.
+Currently, Sokoboy uses a simple algorithm for a detection of "Chain of Locked Boxes" (no boxes can be pushed to a valid square).
+Static Deadlock tables are removed.
 ### Dead Cells/Walls
 - The "dead wall" is a wall with two blocked ends:
-  \#         \#
-   \####...###
+  '\#         \#'
+  '\####...###'
 - If there are no any goal/storage cells near that "wall" all cells are treated/saved as "dead" - no boxes can be placed there.
 - If there is a 1+ goal, the algorithm still remembers these "walls" and prohibits pushing to the wall's cells more boxes than the number of the goals there. **Note:** This only partially compensates the absence of the dynamic "dead squares" recalculation done by RollinStone's solver when a box reaches the "fixed" goal - tobe added to Sokoboy soon.
 ### PI-Corrals/Merging